• Bookies

 Vladimir Guerrero Jr. Next Team Odds

 This market is for entertainment purposes only and has been created by the Bookies.com team.
 It is not currently available on betting apps.
-Percentages will not add up to 100% most time because these are designed to simulate odds a sportsbook would set.
+Percentages will not add up to 100% as these are designed to simulate odds a sportsbook would set.

 Guerrero, along with Bo Bichette, were going to be the face of the franchise, at least until they got too expensive during their free agency years.